 First, The Difference Between Slow Pour and Slow Pour Pils

 Before we go too far down the rabbit hole, it’s important that we distinguish between a “slow pour” and a “Slow Pour Pils.”

-Slow pouring is a technique of pouring beer that can be attributed to Ashleigh Carter and Bill Eye, owners of Bierstadt Lagerhaus.
+Slow pouring is a technique of pouring beer that can be attributed to Ashleigh Carter and Bill Eye, owners of Bierstadt Lagerhaus in Denver, CO.
 Both subsequently created the Slow Pour Pils, the actual name for their beer.

 You can certainly slow pour other styles of beer.
 A few breweries have since gone on to slow pour their own pilsner recipes, such as Alma Mader Brewing owned by Nick Mader in Kansas City, MO.
 But if we’re referring to Slow Pour Pils as a proper noun, that’s Bierstadt Lagerhaus’ version.